agatti4/Multi-Threaded-Password-Cracker/README.md

 To compile: Use terminal command gcc -pthread -g -o main main.c producer.c consumer.c sha-256.c
 <br>
 To run: Use terminal command ./main dictionaryFile passwordFile outputFile numberOfProducers numberOfConsumers

+Note: I did not create SHA_256.c and SHA_256.h, they were given by the professor